trydave/Mentor4Nepal/README.md

 - Your Career Planning Essentials https://career.berkeley.edu/Plan/Essentials </br>
 - Your Four-Year Career Plan https://careercenter.umich.edu/article/four-year-plan </br>

-Once you decided to go abroad to study, find the minimum requirement for the desired degree.
+Once you decide to go abroad to study, find the minimum requirement for the desired degree.
 Build a good resume, and personal statement, and draft a unique specific email to professors that perfectly matches your interest.
 Random emailing might not get any reply.
 Keep in mind that there are 100s of other students and what makes you outstanding to others.
 Read blogs from here: https://mentor4nepal.blogspot.com.
 Also read this advice: https://sarah-cooley.com/applying-to-graduate-school.
 For those who wish to join PhD read this once https://www.cs.cmu.edu/~harchol/gradschooltalk.pdf </br>

 Template for Cover letter and CV/Resume: </br>
 - UC Davis Career Resource Manual (CRM) https://icc.ucdavis.edu/services/crm </br>